 The MIT Federal Credit Union branch at 700 Tech Square is open during regular hours for ATM/VTM usage and by appointment Monday – Friday, 8:30 a.m. – 4:30 p.m.

 All locations are closed, including 24-hour spaces.
-The Libraries staff is available remotely to help the community access online resources and services.
+The Libraries staff is available remotely to help the community access collections and services.

-MIT Medical has moved away from the Urgent Care and Student Mental Health & Counseling Services walk-in system and is implementing a “call-first” model has been implemented for Urgent Care (patients must call ahead to schedule a time to be seen).
+Due to Covid-19, MIT Medical has suspended the Urgent Care and Student Mental Health & Counseling Services walk-in system.
+A “call-first” model has been implemented for Urgent Care (patients must call ahead to schedule a time to be seen).
 Student Mental Health & Counseling Services are available by telehealth appointments only.

 If you have general questions about these changes, email email@example.com.

 If you have questions about an existing appointment or would like to be seen, call MIT Medical at 617-253-4481.

 To reach the MIT Police, dial 100 from any campus phone, or call 617-253-1212 from a cell phone or off-campus phone (24 hours a day).

 All four TCC locations are open.
 Please review the TCC re-opening FAQ for more information.

 Custodial staff remain on campus and will continue to provide services.
 Requests for additional cleaning beyond the twice-daily protocol can be submitted via Service Requests in Atlas.